techemstudios/Code_Em_Fall_2017/README.md

 * Data Types
 * Variables

+### Variables & Strings

+### Day Two

+`09/26/2017`

 ### Fetch, Decode, Exectute

 #### How a Program Works

 Software communicating with the hardware.
 CPU, RAM, and what happens when you fire up your favorite program.
 Fetch: the computer gets the instructions and puts them in RAM; Decode: instructions are decoded into binary so the CPU can understand them; Execute: CPU carries out those instructions.
 The computer speedily performs this process continuously from the moment you turn on your computer, to the moment you turn it off.

 ### Expressions & Statements